ninastoessinger/word-o-mat/README.md

 - word-o-mat now supports accented characters (should be UTF-8 compliant), so you can also use it for languages other than English (I’ve only tested it for Latin-based languages for now).
 It uses the Unicode info of the glyphs for this, so make sure you have your codepoints assigned properly.

-- Now ships with built-in word lists for: English, Czech, Danish, Dutch, Finnish, French, German, Hungarian, Italian, Norwegian, Slovak, and Spanish.
+- Now ships with built-in word lists for: *English*, Czech, Danish, Dutch, Finnish, *French*, *German*, Hungarian, Italian, *Norwegian*, Slovak, and Spanish.
 Word lists contain approximately 20.000 words each and are derived from lists compiled by Hermit Dave from public/free movie subtitle sources, used with permission and licensed under Creative Commons – Attribution / ShareAlike 3.0.

+Some of the language word lists have been manually checked and corrected:
+- German (Nina Stössinger)
+- Norwegian (Sindre Bremnes of Monokrom) – https://monokrom.no/
+- French (La Police Type Foundry with David Hodgetts) – https://github.com/LaPolice

+Others (notably Danish) are in progress.
+Please help cleaning up the other ones if you can, and use with caution.

 You can also still use custom wordlists.
 (For best results use UTF-8 encoding.)

-Extended language support is very fresh.
-I hope to have more comprehensive and less error-prone lists in the future, and expand the list of included languages; your help is welcome and needed.
-Please report any bugs, as well as words that should be corrected or dropped.

 Reworked Interface